10 Best Power Door Lock Kit Motors

 Sizing and Capacity

-Most automotive door lock actuators run on 12-volt power and use a two-wire or five-wire design.
+Most automotive door lock actuators run on 12-volt power and use either a two-wire or five-wire design.
 Two-wire actuators are the most common for basic power door lock kit motors because they handle simple locking and unlocking through polarity reversal.
 Five-wire versions include a dedicated sensing wire that communicates with alarm systems or factory central locking modules.
 If you are adding power locks to a vehicle that never had them, a two-wire kit is usually sufficient.
 If you are repairing an integrated factory system, verify whether the original unit uses a latch-integrated motor or a standalone actuator.

 Capacity also refers to how many doors you need to cover.
 A standard sedan requires four actuators.
 Many universal kits ship in two-packs or four-packs, so match the quantity to your project.
 If you only need to fix a single failed driver-side lock, a two-pack gives you a spare for later.
 For full-vehicle upgrades, a four-pack or a complete central locking system is the more efficient route.